 The assumption of universal male dominance is called into question in Sexual Stratification, which presents empirical evidence for its absence.
 Stratification is examined empirically in both traditional and modern societies and theoretically in terms of power and autonomy in economic and social structures.
 An assessment is made of the role ideology plays in establishing norms for sex roles and statuses.

 Theories of Sexual Stratification: Toward an Analytics of the Sexual Field and a Theory of Sexual Capital - John Levi Martin, Matt George - The American tradition of action theory failed to produce a useful theory of the possible existence of trans-individual consistencies in sexual desirability.
 Instead, most sociological theorists have relied on market metaphors to account for the logic of sexual action.
-Through a critical survey of sociological attempts to explain the social organization of sexual desiring, this article demonstrates that the market approach is inadequate, and that its inadequacies can be remedied by studying sexual action as occurring within a specifically sexual field (in Bourdieu's sense), with a correlative sexual capital.
+Through a critical survey of sociological attempts to explain the social organization of sexual desiring, this article demonstrates that the market approach is inadequate, and that its inadequacies can be remedied by studying sexual action as occurring within a specifically sexual field, with a correlative sexual capital.
 Such a conception allows for historical and comparative analysis of changes in the organization of sexual action that are impeded by the use of a market metaphor, and also points to difficulties in Bourdieu's own treatment of the body qua body.

 Sexual Stratification: The Other Side of

 Susan Greenhalgh - Population and Development Review - Vol. 11, No. 2 (Jun., 1985), pp. 265-314